WordPress/openverse/documentation/guides/zero-downtime-database-management.md

 variables in the template until after the application version that does not need them is confirmed to work as expected.
 After that, the template may be safely updated to remove the environment variable and any subsequent deployments will not include the variable.
+This is similar to how we remove columns from the database schema: deploy the code that doesn't use the variable/column first, _then_ remove the variable/column.

 Note that this same issue applies when making non-backwards compatible changes to environment variable formats.
 For this reason, it's best to follow the zero-downtime column data-type approach in this case and create a new environment variable name for the new format.
-This allows both the old and the new environment variable to co-exist and a manual rollback to occur without the need to re-add the previous variable to the template.
+This allows both the old and the new environment variable formats to co-exist and a manual rollback to occur without the need to re-add the previous variable to the template.